twwright/dashdashhelp/README.md

 git@github.com:twwright/dashdashhelp.git
 ```

-Change directories into the repo directory.
-Run bundle install to install dependencies, and rails db:migrate and rails db:seed to create and seed the database.
+After changing directories into the repo, run a bundler to install dependencies then run migrations:
 ```
 $ cd dashdashhelp
 $ bundle install
 $ rails db:migrate
-$ rails db:seed
 ```

-Run `$ rails s` to start a web server and access the app in a web browser.

-Use your favorite browser to visit the route displayed in the terminal.
-(E.g. http://localhost:3000)
+Run `$ rails s` to start a web server, then use your favorite browser to visit the route displayed in the terminal (e.g. http://localhost:3000).

-#### Built With
+### Built With
 - Ruby on Rails
 - [Clearance](http://github.com/thoughtbot/clearance)
 - SQLite3
 - ActiveStorage
 - Github Omniauth

-#### Prerequisites
-Other than the gems listed in this app's Gemfile, you will need to have [Ruby](https://www.ruby-lang.org/en/downloads/) and [Rails](https://guides.rubyonrails.org/v5.0/getting_started.html) installed on your local machine as well as the ability to install Ruby gems.

 ## Contributing
 Bug reports and pull requests are welcome on GitHub at https://github.com/twwright/dashdashhelp.
 This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [Contributor Covenant](https://github.com/twwright/dashdashhelp/code_of_conduct.md) code of conduct.